cephaz6/cephaz6/README.md

 # Hello, I'm Cephas Oselumese 👋

 I'm a software developer passionate about coding and open source.
 Here are a few things about me:
+I transform innovative ideas into functional and scalable solutions with strong coding and problem-solving skills.
+I craft software that meets and exceeds user expectations and I excel in cross-functional team collaboration.
+My passion for continuous learning drives my impact in software development.

 - 🌱 I'm currently on my M.Sc program (Software Engineering)
 - 👯 I’m looking to collaborate on open-source projects on APIS and the MERN stack.